astashov/liftosaur/README.md

 - Offline mode, it doesn't need Internet to work (still needs though if you have an account and want to save progress).
 - Plates calculator right on the progress screen.
 Each weight is prefixed with plates you need to use to get to that weight, it looks like: `45/25/25/10 255lb` meaning you need to add 1x45lb, 2x25lb and 1x10lb plates on each side of the olympic barbell to get `255lb`.
 You define your plates inventory in Settings.
 - All weights are rounded according to your available bars and plates, which you set up in Settings.
-- Rest Timers - configurable, with Web Push when the timer is expired (works only on Android though).
+- Rest Timers - configurable globally and per exercise, with a Push Notification when the timer is expired (works only on native apps though).
 - Cloud storage - if you create an account, your progress will be saved on the server.
 - Graphs - see the visual progression of your lifts, define what Graphs you need on the Graphs screen.
 - Muscle map - see what muscles get activated in your day or in the whole program relatively to each other.